ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Developer-Guide.rst

 All packages should have some level of :ref:`system, integration, and/or unit tests.<TestingMain>`

-**Unit tests** should always be in the package which is being tested and should make use of tools like ``Mock`` to try and test narrow parts of the code base in constructed scenarios.
+**Unit tests** should always be in the package which is being tested and should make use of tools like ``Mock`` to try and test narrow parts of the codebase in constructed scenarios.
 Unit tests should not bring in test dependencies that are not testing tools, e.g. gtest, nosetest, pytest, mock, etc...

 **Integration tests** can test interactions between parts of the code or between parts of the code and the system.